-After evaluating the market of online editors and testing Medium, here are the pros and cons of using Medium vs. my blog:
+After evaluating and testing Medium, here are the pros and cons of using Medium vs. my blog:

 ✅ Pros | ❌ Cons |